 Retire in Hermosa

 Situated in a protected cove, the town of Hermosa resides between lively Playas del Coco to the south, and Playa Panama to the north.
-Approximately one mile long, Playa Hermosa is lined with fig and palm trees, with the beach in the shape of a horseshoe.
+Approximately one mile long, Playa Hermosa is lined with almond and palm trees, with the beach in the shape of a horseshoe.
 As the sand is volcanic in origin it has a salt and pepper color and a fine, soft texture.
 A path meanders around the beach for easy walkability and features shaded picnic tables, benches, and a children’s playground.

 Since the cove is protected, the waves are small and without riptides or undercurrents.
 This makes conditions for swimming and water sports ideal.
 SUP paddleboarding, skimboarding, and snorkeling are popular water sports here.
 Playa Hermosa also consistently holds a bandera azul (blue flag) status, the highest rating a beach can acquire for cleanliness and water quality.

-The Papagayo Peninsula is prolific for deep sea fishing for varieties such as mahi-hahi, tuna, rooster fish, marlin, and other catch and release big game fish.
+The Papagayo Peninsula is prolific for deep sea fishing for varieties such as mahi-mahi, tuna, rooster fish, marlin, and other catch and release big game fish.
 These seas are especially good during “green” season because the rains wash dead wood from the hills into the ocean.
 This natural wood creates a multitude of nutrients for sea life and hiding places for fish to spawn and nest.
 Therefore, the fish are closer to the shore and to the surface making it an angler’s dream.

 Lifestyle in Hermosa

 Although this quaint and peaceful community itself is small, with the population fluctuating seasonally from high 100’s to the low 1000’s, it is well developed and boasts all the basic amenities you would need to live comfortably with high-quality boutique hotels, bars with live music, and international open-air restaurants dotting the oceanfront.
-The population mainly consists of an equal mix of expats, mainly North Americans and Europeans, Ticos (Costa Rican natives), and vacationers.
+The population consists of an equal mix of expats, mainly North Americans and Europeans, ticos (Costa Rican natives), and vacationers.